Youssef-GrowthWithFlow/chatbots/infrastructure.md

 # Project Infrastructure Guide
-# Project: Chatbots Growth With Flow

-## 1. 🛑 Core Philosophy: COST IS THE ENEMY
+## 1. Core Philosophy: COST IS THE ENEMY

 This is the most important rule.
 The entire infrastructure is designed for **extremely low traffic** and must aim to **stay within the AWS Free Tier**.